 To work within the field of public health genetics, there are multiple educational programs an individual can select that are beneficial skills for public health genetics.
 While there is no one path to follow to enter public health genetics, there are a few routes that are tailored to public health genetics.
 They include entering a public health program (at either the undergraduate or graduate level) or genetics program.

 To provide some insights into these programs, explore some educational offerings that provide unique perspectives that are needed within public health genetics.
+Below you will find programs that are tailored to public health genetics.

 Public Health Programs